Baglecake/emile-mini/README.md

 ### Empirical Semiotics in Action

-> *"minds have to be studied in the broader context of living systems and not merely as dead abstract computational processes"*

 **empirical semiotics**—studying how meaning emerges from living-like processes rather than symbolic manipulation.
 The system demonstrates:

 **Phenomenological Continuity**: Going beyond behaviorist approaches toward phenomenologically informed embodiment where experience shapes cognitive dynamics.

-**Intrinsic Teleology**: Purpose emerges from autopoietic organization rather than external goal specification, securing genuine cognition and sense-making.
+**Intrinsic Teleology**: Purpose emerges from autopoietic organization rather than external goal specification, securing genuine cognition and sense-making in an ontology of self perpetuation.

-**Strong Life-Mind Continuity Thesis (SLMCT+)**: The difference between mind and life is one of degree, not kind—validated through computational autopoiesis with measurable emergent properties.
+**Strong Life-Mind Continuity Thesis (SLMCT+)**: The SLMCT underpins this work as an *ethic* of cognition itself, where "the self-organizing features of mind are an enriched version of the self-organizing features of life.”
+(Thompson, 2007).
+Embracing the bidirectionality of this ethic, the émile project extends the SLMCT toward an understanding of living systems as constitutive conditions for cognition, with the cognitive a necessary and reciprocal quality for the emergence and persistance of life.
+Insofar as a _being-in-itself_ is a _being-in-the-world_, "the difference between mind and life is essentially one of degree and not in kind.”
+(De Jesus, 2015).
+Such is the *intrinsic teleology*, an existential dialogue through which emerges a _sociology of being-itself_ where _being_ is enacted through the context of its emergence, and context, in turn, is qualified in the distinction of its _being_.

 ---